About Us

 Carolina began her education at The Potter’s House in 3rd grade.
 She came from a large, single- parent family with a mother who spoke very little English.
 The housing project in which they lived was one of the poorest and most dangerous in Grand Rapids.
 Carolina’s mother heard of The Potter’s House and decided to enroll three of her children.
 Carolina excelled at The Potter’s House, after graduation in 2005 she studied pre-medicine and psychology at Calvin College.
 She went on to complete medical school at Michigan State University.
 Carolina is now in the 5th-year of her General Surgery Residency at Arizona Medical Center.

-Our mission is to be open to all students and families, from every background and culture and income level.
-Families of Potter’s House students pay tuition on a sliding scale based on their income.
-No student is turned away because of their family’s financial situation.
+Our school community is open to all students and families from every background, culture, and income level.
+Families at The Potter's House pay tuition on a sliding scale based on their income.
+No student is turned away because of their family's financial situation.

 BY THE NUMBERS...